Tony Danza

 Tony Danza (born Anthony Salvatore Iadanza; April 21, 1951) is an American actor and retired professional boxer.
 He is known for co-starring in the television series Taxi (1978–1983) and Who's the Boss?
 (1984–1992), for which he was nominated for an Emmy Award and four Golden Globe Awards.
 In 1998, Danza won the People's Choice Award for Favorite Male Performer in a New Television Series for his work on the 1997 sitcom The Tony Danza Show (not to be confused with his 2004–2006 daytime variety talk show of the same name).
 He has also appeared in films such as The Hollywood Knights (1980), Going Ape!
-(1981), She's Out of Control (1989), Angels in the Outfield (1994), Crash (2004), and Don Jon (2013).
+(1981), Cannonball Run II (1984), She's Out of Control (1989), Angels in the Outfield (1994), Crash (2004), and Don Jon (2013).

 Early life

 Danza was born on April 21, 1951, in Brooklyn, New York, to parents Anna Mary (née Camisa; 1925–1993) and Matthew Anthony "Matty" Iadanza (1920–1983).
 His mother was a bookkeeper and his father worked as a waste collector in Brooklyn.
 Danza's paternal grandparents were from Pietrelcina, Benevento, Campania, Italy, and his mother was an immigrant from the town of Campobello di Mazara in the Sicilian province of Trapani.
 He has a younger brother, Matty Jr. (born 1954), a Los Angeles restaurant owner.
 He lived in East New York, Brooklyn until he was 14, and his family relocated to Malverne, New York, on Long Island.
 Danza attended Malverne Senior High School, graduating in 1968.
 In the first episode of his show Teach: Tony Danza, Danza describes himself as a "bad student" in high school.
 He earned a bachelor's degree in history in 1972 from the University of Dubuque, which he attended on a wrestling scholarship.
 In 1975, as a joke, Danza's friends entered him in the New York City Golden Gloves Tournament.
 After knocking out his first six opponents all in the first round, Danza was knocked out in the finals.

 During his first year of college, he had the Robert Crumb "Keep on Truckin'" character tattooed on his upper right arm.
 In a 1985 interview in Us Weekly magazine, Danza remarked, "I was playing pool with a guy who had all these tattoos, and I wanted to be friends."
 Danza also sports a "Keep Punching" boxing gloves tattoo on his right shoulder as well as "Tracy", his (former) wife's name, on his chest.
 In college, Danza met and married his first wife.